 6. Enter the same code on the smartphone to finish pairing.

-Once the pairing completes, you will see a virtual remote interface that you can use on your smartphone to control the smart TV.
-Until the actual TV remote is fixed, you can enjoy your entertainment using the online remote control.
+Once the pairing completes, you will see a virtual remote interface on your smartphone to control the smart TV.
+Until the TV remote is fixed, you can enjoy entertainment using the online remote control.

 5. Use a Mouse to Connect to Android TV Remote

-This trick will require you to connect a mouse externally to the smart TV and using that pair the TV with its remote.
+This trick requires you to connect a mouse externally to the smart TV and pair it with its remote.

 1. Connect a mouse to the USB port of the Android TV